sabamadadi/image-sharpening-edge-detection/README.md

-# Image Processing and Edge Detection Report
+# Image Processing and Edge Detection

 ## Abstract
 This study presents various image processing techniques applied to a set of five images.
 Methods include spatial domain sharpening using high-pass filters, Laplacian operators, and unsharp masking, as well as frequency-domain sharpening using Fourier transforms.
 Edge detection is performed using the Canny method.
 The results demonstrate enhancement of image details and effective boundary extraction.